-Several meta-analyses of research studies and results have described the effectiveness of the games for cognitive, affective and psychomotor learning According to these studies, the game motivates the learner, offers immediate feedback, increases the learner's active participation, reinforces knowledge, contributes to the development and application of acquired skills and the transfer of learning and finally, influences behaviour and attitude changes (Baek, 2010; Sauvé, 2010a).
-Some of these games are qualified as 'serious' because of their pedagogical objectives.
-Serious games, the confluence of elearning and videogames, have been developing very quickly these past years.
-These games combine aspects of tutoring, teaching, training, communication and information, with entertainment elements derived from videogames, in order to capture people's attention for purposes that go beyond pure entertainment (Tran, George & Marfisi-Schottman, 2010).
+Several meta-analyses of research studies and results have described the effectiveness of the games for cognitive, affective and psychomotor learning According to these studies, the game motivates the learner, offers immediate feedback, increases the learner's active participation, reinforces knowledge, contributes to the development and application of acquired skills and the transfer of learning and finally, influences behaviour and attitude changes (Baek[3]; Sauvé[4]).

-The creation of a serious game for educational purposes is a very timeconsuming and expensive process.
-The challenge of the research development is to develop and experiment with a user-friendly Generic Serious Games Shell (GSGS) without the need for data-processing knowledge.
+The creation of a serious game for educational purposes is a very time-consuming and expensive process.
+The challenge of the research development is to develop and experiment with a user-friendly Generic Serious Game Shell (GSGS) without the need for data-processing knowledge.
 A GSGS is an online design environment that facilitates serious game creation by teachers and trainers, providing them with the tools they need to: (1) set technical and pedagogical parameters for the game; (2) create strategies and rules that direct players' actions; (3) create learning materials; (4) set criteria to define the end of the game and determine the winner; and (5) expand on the tools required for game review and evaluation, ensuring that the game is regularly updated and strengthening its learning efficiency.
+The development process for an online GSGS generally include five stages: Preliminary analysis, Design, Media Development, Validation of the GSGS (trial) and Evaluation of learning.

-In this paper, we will present the concept of GSGS and the process for this creation.
-We will discuss the guidelines (pedagogical and technological) that directed its development.
-We will describe an example of a serious game that was created using the GSGS to develop autonomy and an understanding of cause and effect relationships in high school students to encourage them to be responsible consumers of water: Escouade H2O (in french).
+In the context of this paper, we will first present the guidelines (pedagogical and technological) that directed its development.
+Second, we will demonstrate an example of a serious game that was created using the GSGS to develop autonomy and an understanding of cause and effect relationships in high school students to encourage them to be responsible consumers of water: Escouade H2O.

-THE CONCEPT OF GENERIC SERIOUS GAMES SHELL
+II.
+THE CONCEPT OF GENERIC SERIOUS GAME SHELL

-The concept of a Generic Serious Games Shell (GSGS) is based on the frame game concept which was elaborated by Stolovitch & Thiagarajan (1980).
+The concept of a Generic Serious Game Shell (GSGS) is based on the frame game concept which was elaborated by Stolovitch and Thiagarajan[5].
 A frame game is an already existing game, such as Snakes and Ladders, from which the contents are removed leaving only its basic structure.
 Any game can be broken down into two main parts:

 • The game's structure determines the way the serious game is played: rules, the stages of the game and player moves, challenges that the players face, and strategies which they can use to win.
 In the context of a serious game, we say that we "empty" the serious game of its content to uncover its unique underlying structure.
-This structure, once clearly defined and analysed, becomes a "frame," or a "generic games shell," when it is programmed and put online.
+This structure, once clearly defined and analysed, becomes a "frame," or a "generic game shell," when it is programmed and put online.